Global Learning And Development Information System

-In order to implement this strategy, a mixture of training delivery methods including computer based training, instructor led training sessions, videos and job aids will assist crew members to not only prepare for their role on board, but it will also assist them with maintaining their competencies and planning for career development and advancement.
+In order to implement this strategy, a mixture of training delivery methods including computer-based training, instructor led training sessions, videos and job aids will assist crew members to not only prepare for their role onboard, but it will also assist them with maintaining their competencies and planning for career development and advancement.

 As part of our ethics training program, every employee is responsible for adhering to business practices that are in accordance with the letter and spirit of the law and with ethical principles that reflect the highest standards of Corporate and individual behavior.
-This training includes topics related to human rights, labor relations, customer privacy, and social issues such as fraud and corruption, among others.
+This training includes topics related to human rights, labor relations, customer and customer data privacy, and social issues such as fraud and corruption, among others.